 Who can use Gedmatch?

-If you’ve already had your DNA tested with Ancestry DNA, 23andMe, My Heritage DNA, Family Tree DNA, or other DNA testing companies, and you’d like to see what else you can learn from your DNA, Gedmatch is the place to be!
+If you’ve already had your DNA tested with Ancestry DNA, 23andMe, My Heritage DNA, Family Tree DNA, or other DNA testing companies, you can use Gedmatch.

 Gedmatch is not a DNA testing company.
 You will have to test your DNA with a DNA testing company (such as Ancestry DNA) in order to use the website.